Hevne/RTS_Balacing_Hevne/README.md

 * <a href="#Solving the human opponent problem"><b> 4.
 Solving the human opponent problem</b></a>
 * <a href="#Bibliography"><b> 5.
 Bibliography</b></a>

+# Units balancing

+Units should have multiple facets that determine their utility and why a player would want to build them.
+The Archer is a unit designed to counter the Athena, but they're embedded within a more detailed context.
+The Athena is a cruiser which costs both Metal and Radioactives, while the Archer is a frigate which only costs Metal, allowing it to be used more flexibly to complement Radioactives-heavy strategies or to burn excess Metal if your Radioactives income suddenly drops.
+Frigates are also considerably faster than cruisers, which makes Archers useful as a nimble form of harassment.
+Archers have high damage but low health, which makes them great against buildings, but vulnerable versus Orbitals and area of effect damage.

 <h1 id="Intransitive Mechanics or Rock Paper Scissors"> Intransitive Mechanics or Rock Paper Scissors  </h1>